js-joda/js-joda/CheatSheet.md

 ## Try it out

 Tip: Try out the cheat sheet examples in your browser console.
-All js-joda classes are imported into the global name space of [this webpage](http://js-joda.github.io/js-joda/cheat-sheet.html).
+All js-joda classes are imported into the global name space of [the js-joda webpage](http://js-joda.github.io/js-joda/cheat-sheet.html).

 ## Consistent method prefixes